 Considering these challenges, the Georgian Institute of Politics (GIP) held the 5th Annual Democracy Conference “Elections in the times of the COVID-19 pandemic: A new challenge for Georgia’s uncertain democracy?”
 Considering the pandemic, the GIP held the three online conference panels on June 17, July 1 and July 14.

 Director of GIP – Professor Kornely Kakachia offered the opening remarks of the conference.
-Panels were moderated by Stefan Meister – head of the Heinrich Boell Foundation, Tbilisi Office; John DiPirro – representative of the International Republican Institute (IRI); and Nino Gelashvili – Journalist, Radio Liberty.
-Speakers included: Tamar Zhvania – Chairperson of the Central Election Commission of Georgia (CEC); Giorgi Tsereteli – member of “European Georgia” and President of the OSCE Parliamentary Assembly; Mamuka Khazaradze – Chairperson of “Lelo for Georgia”; Salome Samadashvili – member of the “United National Movement”; H.E.
+Panels were moderated by Dr. Stefan Meister – Head of the Heinrich Boell Foundation Tbilisi Office – South Caucasus Region.; John DiPirro – Resident Program Director at International Republican Institute (IRI) and Nino Gelashvili – journalist, Radio Liberty.
+Speakers included: Tamar Zhvania – Chairperson of the Central Election Commission of Georgia (CEC); Giorgi Tsereteli – Member of “European Georgia” and President of the OSCE Parliamentary Assembly; Mamuka Khazaradze – Chairperson of “Lelo for Georgia”; Salome Samadashvili – Member of the “United National Movement”; H.E.
 Kelly Degnan – Ambassador of the United States to Georgia; H.E.
-Justin McKenzie Smith – Ambassador of the UK to Georgia; Viola Von Cramon – member of the European Parliament, “European Green Party”; Christian Urse – head of the Council of Europe Office in Georgia; Tamar Chugoshvili – independent member of Parliament; Shota Dighmelashvili – Co-founder of the “Shame” Movement and the Governance Monitoring Centre, Journalist, and Executive Editor at Forbes Georgia; Mikheil Benidze – representative of the International Society for Fair Elections and Democracy (ISFED) and Tamar Kintsurashvili – Executive Director of Media Development Foundation (MDF).
+Justin McKenzie Smith – Ambassador of the UK to Georgia; Viola Von Cramon – Member of the European Parliament, “European Green Party”; Christian Urse – Head of the Council of Europe Office in Georgia; Tamar Chugoshvili – Independent Member of Parliament; Shota Dighmelashvili – Co-founder of the “Shame” Movement and the Governance Monitoring Centre, Journalist, and Executive Editor at Forbes Georgia; Mikheil Benidze – Representative of the International Society for Fair Elections and Democracy (ISFED) and Tamar Kintsurashvili – Executive Director of Media Development Foundation (MDF).